holland01/YAQ3R/README.md

 So, it probably isn't successful.
 Also, try recommenting in ghetto await that loop, seeing as how it may still work.

+**4/3/16**

+- main problem is figuring out why Emtrepreter.Async.handle or whatever is failing on assertion.
+	- based on the error message, it seems like something is undefined.

+	- minification is preventing you from being able to step through before the error actually happens; this is because there's just too much damn memory in that js file.

+	- should compile/link with -O0 to avoid the minification bullshit that's preventing you from stepping through.

+- Emterpreter is needed for emscripten_sleep_with_yield; you want this so you can mount the bundles in a worker and wait until they're finished before continuing execution on the main "thread"